 And it’s as easy as that.
 If you see a result you like, simply click on it, select a return flight and book it.
 But what if you don’t immediately see a satisfactory flight?

 In most cases, you won’t immediately find a flight that is most suitable for your trip.
 So you bust out the filters that Google provides to refine and sort your search results.
-Are the travel dates the most important part of your trip?
+Is the travel dates the most important part of your trip?
 Click on the calendar icon next to the dates field to open the calendar and drag the handles to change the length of your trip.
 Prices update instantly, and the bar graph shows you how prices change depending on how much wiggle room you give your time frame.

 Flying on a budget?
 Google Flights Search can put a priority on prices, too.
 Click the graph icon next to the duration field and use the x/y sliders to find a flight that matches your preferred budget and total trip duration.